Income tax declaration in France

 2. Under the heading "autres salaires imposables de source étrangère" (box 1AG): report the amount of salary and other income that is not likely to be subject to tax in the home country; this includes cost-of-living allowance if it is not subject to tax in the home country; deduct from those amounts the premium paid for a compulsory health insurance scheme.

-4. The individual annual statement
+4. The individual annual statement should be sent

 In the event of a specific issue, members of the personnel should contact their local SIP.

-1. Income (for example, remuneration paid by home institutes) is usually subject to tax in the country of origin.
+1. Income (for example, remuneration paid by a home institute) is usually subject to tax in the country of origin.
 In some cases, it may be subject to a double taxation agreement between France (the country of residence) and the country of origin, in which case it is taxed either in France or in the country of origin.

-2. If they receive from an institute outside France remuneration that is already taxed abroad, they must enter at the end of the online declaration under the section « Informations – Mention expresse » “Membre du personnel du CERN (utilisateur/associé) [User/associate, as appropriate]), de nationalité … [their nationality], rémunéré par … [paid by: name and address of their employer], imposable en … [taxable in: the country where they are liable for income tax]”.
-If they use a paper version of the declaration, the same mention must be added on page 2 under the section “Informations” or on a separate sheet of paper if that section is already pre-filled in.
+2. If they receive from an institute outside France remuneration that is already taxed abroad, they must enter at the end of the online declaration under the section "Informations – Mention expresse" the note “Membre du personnel du CERN (utilisateur/associé) [User/associate, as appropriate]), de nationalité … [their nationality], rémunéré par … [paid by: name and address of their employer], imposable en … [taxable in: the country where they are liable for income tax]”.
+If they complete a hard-copy of the declaration form, the same note must be added on page 2 under the section “Informations” or on a separate sheet of paper if that section is already pre-filled.

 The individuals concerned are invited to contact their local SIP regarding any specific issues relating to their declaration obligations.